Articles of Incorporation and Rules

 (Staff)

-Article 45: The staff of this association shall be appointed and dismissed by the Chairman of the Board of Directors.
+Article 45 The staff of this union shall be appointed and dismissed by the chairman of the board.

 2. The service, salary and other matters concerning employees shall be determined by regulations